-Instead we suggest a strategy which compares each construction era against a reference criteria unique to its era; its BAU case.
-The optimal era can thus be identified by comparing the recommended solutions of each era.
-The recommended solutions as shown by the red stars in Figure 5 quantify the amount of CO_2 a homeowner can save while spending the same amount of money annually as they do today.
+$\rm CO_2$ a homeowner can save while spending the same amount of money annually as they do today.
 The recommended solutions for each era and their corresponding emission improvement values are given in Table 5.
 It is important to note that there is not a recommended solution for the 2012 and 2020 eras and this is because no refurbishment could equal the costs of the BAU case.
 This is also the same time that the EnEV legislation came out and building standards became stricter.
 This standard appears to be a direct cause of why it is not recommended to renovate residences built after the 2008 era.

-The improvement table in Figure 5 shows that the most benefit per home can be gained from refurbishing 1950 era single family homes, with an improvement rate of 16.4 tonnes per year.
+The improvement column in Table 5 shows that the most benefit per home can be gained from refurbishing 1950 era single family homes, with an improvement rate of 16.4 tonnes per year.
 When comparing against the entire building stock, the largest gains can be found in the 1960 era with 18 Mton per year.
 This value is largely due to the prevalence of homes constructed in the 1960 era.
 Thus, it is clear that post-war era construction of 1950 and 1960 represent the rates with the highest improvement gains from renovation.
 So if Germany wants to decrease its emissions as fast as possible, then it is recommended to start with these construction eras first.
 On the right side of the improvement table are values that can put these recommended solutions in perspective with existing strategies.
-The first would be energy improvement without subsidies which has a net invested money per CO_2 savings of approximately 7.7 k \in /t when considering emission savings due to household fossil fuel consumption and the percentage of energy supply associated with households [5, 6, 7, 8, 3].
-Similarly considering energy refurbishment in Germany that uses KfW subsidies a metric of 5.4 k \in /t is achieved [58].
+The first would be energy improvement without subsidies which has a net invested money per CO2 savings of approximately 7.7 k€/t when considering emission savings due to household fossil fuel consumption and the percentage of energy supply associated with households [3,5-8].
+Similarly considering energy refurbishment in Germany that uses KfW subsidies, a metric of 5.4 k€/t is achieved [58].
 It is clear that all of the recommended savings are below these existing metrics, highlighting their improvement in the gains of the refurbishment.
 Additionally the KfW efficiency values for every era except 1960 are lower than the best subsidy values today of KfW 40 houses.
 So it is clear that the recommended solutions can not only save a lot of emissions, but can also do so better than the current strategy employed by Germany.

 3.2.
-Design Optimization - Degrees of Freedom
+Design optimization - Degrees of freedom

 As with the KPIs, a deeper dive into the DoFs across the span of construction eras is required.
-So Figure 6 was developed which identifies the range of each DoF found to be Pareto optimal, as well as explicitly showing the most economic, most ecologic, and recommended solutions.
+So Fig. 6 was developed which identifies the range of each DoF found to be Pareto optimal, as well as explicitly showing the most economic, most ecologic, and recommended solutions.
 The y-axis is scaled to present the maximum DoF values as laid out in Table 3.